IsaacLukambagire/Machine-Learning-based-Potential-Fisihing-Zones-Identification/README.md

-# Machine Learning based Potential Fisihing Zones Identification Uising Python
+# Machine Learning based Potential Fisihing Zones Identification Using Python

 ## Context and Research Gap
 This project indicates a combination of data exploration, machine learning modeling, and result visualization in a scientific or environmental context to identify potential fishing zones.